tribixbite/awesome/README.md

 *   [Abiorh001/omnicoreagent](https://github.com/Abiorh001/omnicoreagent) - OmniCoreAgent is the complete AI development platform that combines two powerful systems into one revolutionary ecosystem.
 Build production-ready AI agents with OmniAgent, use the advanced MCP client with MCPOmni Connect, or combine both for maximum power.
 *   [langchain-ai/mcpdoc](https://github.com/langchain-ai/mcpdoc) - Expose llms-txt to IDEs for development
 *   [cased/kit](https://github.com/cased/kit) - The toolkit for AI devtools context engineering.
 Build with codebase mapping, symbol extraction, and many kinds of code search.
-*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 *   [run-llama/llama-lab](https://github.com/run-llama/llama-lab) -
 *   [paulpierre/markdown-crawler](https://github.com/paulpierre/markdown-crawler) - A multithreaded 🕸️ web crawler that recursively crawls a website and creates a 🔽 markdown file for each page, designed for LLM RAG
 *   [dmayboroda/minima](https://github.com/dmayboroda/minima) - On-premises conversational RAG with configurable containers